Douglas Ward: Comments about cruising, the ships, and other component parts of the cruise experience.

 It’s a little like an advertisement I saw for an Alaska cruise, by one of the most well-known cruise brands in the USA.
 The accompanying photo showed a nice white polar bear.
 However, there are no white polar bears in Alaska, only brown grizzly bears!

 NEW SHIPS THIS YEAR

 In 2018 some 18 ships are scheduled for delivery.
-They are (in alphabetical order, by name): American Constellation (American Ctuise Lines), Carnival Horizon (Carnival Cruise Line), Celebrity Edge (Celebrity Ctruises), Flying Clipper (Star Clippers), Le Champlain and Le Laperouse (Ponant), MSC Seasviw (MSC Cruises), National Geographic Venture (Lindblad Expeditions), Nieuw Statendam (Holland America Line), Norwegian Bliss (Norwegian Cruise Line), Mein Schiff 1 (TUI Cruises), Roald Amundsen (Hurtigruten), Scenic Eclipse (Scenic), Seabourn Ovation (Seabourn), Symphony of the Seas (Royal Caribbean International), Ventus Australis (Australis), Viking Spirit (Viking Ocean Cuises), and World Explorer (Quark Expeditions).
+They are (in alphabetical order, by name): American Constellation (American Cruise Lines), Carnival Horizon (Carnival Cruise Line), Celebrity Edge (Celebrity Cruises), Flying Clipper (Star Clippers), Le Champlain and Le Laperouse (Ponant), MSC Seaview (MSC Cruises), National Geographic Venture (Lindblad Expeditions), Nieuw Statendam (Holland America Line), Norwegian Bliss (Norwegian Cruise Line), Mein Schiff 1 (TUI Cruises), Roald Amundsen (Hurtigruten), Scenic Eclipse (Scenic), Seabourn Ovation (Seabourn), Symphony of the Seas (Royal Caribbean International), Ventus Australis (Australis), Viking Spirit (Viking Ocean Cruises), and World Explorer (Quark Expeditions).

 Cruise lines operating in the Caribbean, their crews, shoreside employees and passengers quickly pitched in to Hurricane Irma relief.